Do you need wellness resources?

 According to the Centre for Addiction and Mental Health (CAMH), one in five Canadians experience a mental illness or addiction problem in any given year and by the age of 40, one in two has or will have a mental illness.

 Lawyers guide their clients through the Canadian judicial system, presenting possible solutions to legal difficulties, as well as advising clients on decisions that may have legal ramifications.
-Lawyers may be representing a person, a corporation, or even government, and no matter how big the case file is, lawyers have a responsibility to their clients and to perform to the best of their knowledge and ability.
-The duty lawyers have to their clients can have them working late evenings, weekends, and can ultimately lead to burnout.
+Lawyers may be representing a person, a corporation, or even a government, and no matter how big the case file is, lawyers have a responsibility to their clients and to perform to the best of their knowledge and ability.
+The duty lawyers have to their clients can have them working late evenings, and weekends, which can ultimately lead to burnout.

 Statistics show that 58% of lawyers in Canada have experienced significant stress and burnout.
 Stress and burnout are linked to high rates of lawyers experiencing anxiety, addiction issues, and depression.
 Lawyers suffer from depression at a rate that is almost four times higher than the general population.
 The law is a very competitive industry with intense pressure and high stakes.